-The network of crisis line services is for anyone in B.C. experiencing suicidal thoughts, mental health issues or a substance use disorder.
+The network of crisis line services is for anyone in B.C. experiencing suicidal thoughts, mental health issues or a substance use challenge.

-Our crisis line workers are trained to be empathic, active listeners and partners in problem solving.
+Our crisis line workers are empathic, active listeners and partners.
 They use crisis and suicide assessment and intervention methods based on today's best practices.

-Two crisis lines offer immediate, 24-hour access to services for anyone in the province considering suicide or those with mental health or substance use disorders.
+Two crisis lines offer immediate, 24-hour access to services for anyone in the province considering suicide or those with mental health or substance use challenges.

-We are working to expand these services to include chat and text.
-Connecting using virtual health tools can reduce the barriers and stigma that many people with mental health and substance use issues face when getting help.
+In collaboration with a number of crisis line providers, we are working to expand these services to include chat and text.
+Offering different ways of connecting to the crisis line can reduce the barriers and stigma that many people with mental health and substance use issues face when getting help.